clnhlzmn/utils/event/readme.md

 # event

-A single header library that implements the publish/subscribe pattern.
+A library that implements the publish/subscribe pattern.

 ## how to use

-1. Include `event.h` (`event.h` requires `list.h` so make sure your compiler can find that too).
+1. Include `event.h/c` (`event.h/c` requires `list.h/c` so make sure your compiler can find those too).
 2. Create instances of `struct event` for each event and initialize them with `event_init`.
 3. Create instances of `struct event_handler`, and corresponding handler functions, for each event handler and initialize them with `event_handler_init`.
 4. Subscribe handlers to events that they're interested in with `event_subscribe`.